 New Years Resolutions for The Dorm

 Welcome back to the small space that is… your shared dorm room!
+You’ve made personal resolutions, and its time to consider resolutions for the dorm.
 Aside from it not being the mini mansion you hope to own next to Post Malone’s place one day, you are genuinely excited to be back, surrounded by your friends who you now consider family.
 (Especially after getting to sit at the Adult Table during the holidays and realizing how crazy your extended family actually is.)
 With a New Year comes the hope of being a better person, and here are some new years resolutions for the dorm to elevate your ego and keep the relationship with your bunkmate great.

 Irked with your roommate for bailing on your plans to hang out?
 Or for blasting their music while you were clearly trying to sleep?
 This year, no more cold shoulder accompanied by telling other friends, “it’s just rude of them, and they need to figure it out.”
 No!
 Just tell them what’s bothering you, in a nice, calm, polite way, and watch how their eyes go wide with, “Oh my god, I’m so sorry I didn’t know!”
 They probably were coming off of their Adderall and needed Swae Lee blaring to really cram for that Stats midterm and had no idea that you were even in the room!
 Point is, shutting down and refusing to talk about why you’re upset won’t keep the dorm room vibes on the most positive wave length they could be at.
 Communication is key to prevent dorm conflict.